Mushman2/APIRead/README.md

 ####Commit structure

 This repo was originally copied from my LCA repo, and carried over the old commits.
 This was done to bring over the basic project structure and boilerplate.
+This project starts at commit 7239332b